bqardi/rogue-like-rogue-survivor/README.md

 - Turn based system (basics UPDATE: a little more advanced now)
 - Randomly choose the starting character
 - One action per turn, per character (UPDATE: each character (including the player), now has multiple (individual amounts) action points to spend for either moving or attacking.
-- Can attack opponent character (by moving into their tile), giving damage based on attacking characters strength
+- Can attack opponent character (by moving into their tile), giving damage based on attacking characters strength (UPDATE: damage is now also based on the weapon equipped and if primary or secondary attack is chosen).
 - Enemy AI tracks the player and moves towards the player one tile at a time
 - UI for the turn based system (FIXED)
 - Improving AI (especially so they don't move through obstacles (trees/rocks...), as they currently do) (FIXED)
 - Implemented the Breadth-First Search algorithm (this was simpler for me to understand in contrast to the popular A* algorithm) to get enemies to steer around obstacles, and still move towards (or chase, if you will) the player.
+- Possibility for escaping the battle (maybe if you are worried that you can't win the battle or just don't want to fight(?))
+(IMPLEMENTED)

 TODO:
 - Choose the starting character based on some swiftness or speed parameter.
 Random if same value is shared between multiple characters
-- Possibility for escaping the battle (maybe if you are worried that you can't win the battle or just don't want to fight(?))
 - Possibility for evading attacks
 - Overall creating a story so the game has a purpose :smiley: